bklynhlth/openwillis/README.md

 Openwillis is a python library for digital measurement of health.

-It was developed by BklynHlth to establish standardized methods in digital measurement.
+It was developed by Brooklyn Health to establish standardized methods in digital measurement.

 It is free for non-commercial use ([see license](https://github.com/bklynhlth/openwillis/blob/main/LICENSE.txt)).